TAE40110 to TAE40116 Upgrade

 Issuance of Certificates

-You will need to submit your assessments and wait for them to be assessed.
-This can take up to 15 or so business days.
-Once you have been marked as competent in all assessment task requirements and have met all prerequisites you will be notified via email.
-Your Certificate and Record of Transcript will be posted to you within 10 Business days of receiving your completion email.
+Once assessment tasks have been submitted, they will then be assessed.
+This can take up to 10 business days.
+Once you have been marked as competent in all assessment task requirements you will be notified via email.
+Your Statement of Attainment will follow shortly afterwards, also via email.

 Joanne is one of our highly skilled team of TAE trainers and assessors.
 Based in Sydney, she is responsible for liaising with students regarding their assessments, training on a regular basis and is actively involved in continuous improvement strategies across the courses in Sydney, Melbourne and Perth.